pip-services/pip-services-docs/content/en/node/commons/data/projection_params.md

 - As an alternative, the nested format offers a more compact representation.
 E.g. *"field1,field2(field21,field22(field221))"*.

 ### Constructors
-Creates a new instance of the projection parameters and assigns its value.
+Creates a new instance of ProjectionParams and assigns its value.

 > `public` constructor(values: any[] = null)

-- **values**: any[] - (optional) values to initialize this object.
+- **values**: any[] - (optional) values used to initialize this object.

 ### Instance methods